How many times have you worked with offshore development teams where you had sleepless nights since they were halfway around the world?

 Would your business benefit from long-term retention?

-And the list of questions can keep going and going.
-I think you get the idea and hopefully the examples here help you to formulate those questions that are important for you.
+And the list of questions can continue to grow.
+I think you get the idea, and hopefully the examples here help you to formulate those questions that are important for you.

-Just like an in-house team, a nearshore team is dedicated 100% to you, and if setup the right way can absorb your company’s culture and goals.
+Just like an in-house team, a nearshore team is dedicated 100% to you, and if set up the right way, it can absorb your company’s culture and goals.
+We’ve put a lot of effort into Ideaware to bring our US-based clients’ culture to our company.
+For example, we had one area of our office dedicated to Luna to help our staff feel like they were sitting in the Luna US-based office.
 On the other hand, offshore teams will take more of your precious time and effort to bring them into alignment.

-If you find the right nearshore partner, that will take inventory of your needs and help you to scale swiftly with the right skill and talent.
-To help ensure this, transparently, you should be invited into the candidate selection process since this person will be a fully dedicated member of your team.
+If you find the right nearshore partner, they will take inventory of your needs and help you to scale swiftly with the right skill and talent.
+To help ensure this, transparently, you should be invited into the candidate selection and interview process since this person will be a fully dedicated member of your team.
 The last thing you want is just to have butts thrown into seats to see if they fit or not.
-Not a good situation, and believe me, if this is offered to you…..run the other way.
-On the same token, if a vendor says “trust me,” well don’t unless they are providing some sort of (put your money where your mouth is) guarantee.
+Not a good situation, and believe me, if this is offered to you… run the other way.
+At Ideaware, we expect our US-based clients to be intimately involved in this process.
+On the same token, if a vendor says “trust me,” well, don’t unless they are providing some sort of (put your money where your mouth is) guarantee.

-Nearshore teams could provide the best all worlds, but again really depends on your business goals, needs and requirements.
-Lastly, here is a list of potential benefits working with a nearshore team should you find the right partner.
+Nearshore teams could provide the best of all worlds, but again, it really depends on your business goals, needs, and requirements.
+Lastly, here is a list of potential benefits of working with a nearshore team should you find the right partner.

 Benefits you get with a nearshore team

-- Collaboration: You have full visibility throughout the candidate selection process and collaborate with our recruitment team to interview and secure the best talent and skill.
+- Collaboration: You have full visibility throughout the candidate selection process and collaborate with our recruitment team to interview and secure the best talent and skills.

 - Managed operation: Operational support and facilities for your team to do their best work.

 - Working Hours: Your nearshore team should work within your timezone.
-For example, for all of our US based customers, teams work within the EST (GMT-5) to PST (GMT-8) time zones to ensure overlap with their work day.
+For example, for all of our US-based customers, teams work between the EST (GMT-5) and PST (GMT-8) time zones to ensure overlap with your work day.

 - Proximity: Location is important.
 Your team should be easy to get to in a few hours.
-For example, the Ideaware office is only a 2 hour flight from Miami, or 5 from Dallas.
+For example, the Ideaware office is only a 2-hour flight from Miami or 5 hours from Dallas.

-- Transparent costs: Flat monthly rates and no hourly or hidden fees.
+- Transparent costs: Flat monthly rates with no hidden or hourly fees.

-- Cost savings: Potential savings of up to 60% of the costs from hiring a US-based team.
+- Cost savings: Potential savings of up to 50 - 60% of the costs from hiring a local team located in the US.

 - Culture: We encourage our partners to embrace the software design and engineering teams as their own.
 These teams will feel like a seamless extension of your company.

-The right partner will help you understand the benefits and challenges of working with a nearshore team and advise what’s best depending on your specific situation.
-The team at Ideaware is always available to help you succeed by supporting you with best in class team augmentation services for software design and developers.
+The right partner will help you understand the benefits and challenges of working with a nearshore team and advise on what’s best depending on your specific situation.
+The team at Ideaware is always available to help you succeed by supporting you with best-in-class team augmentation services for software design and developers.

-If you’d like to learn more on what makes a software team successful check out or post: 5 Secrets behind a succesful software team.
+If you’d like to learn more about what makes a software team successful, check out our post:5 Secrets behind a successful software team.